 Determine Your SEO for Restaurants Strategy And Keywords

-Once you determined your targeting, then you can research keywords that are centered around your potential customers to maximize your Google search results.
-For restaurants there are generally two different keyword gropings; broad and niche specific.
+Once you determined your targeting, then you can research keywords that are centred around your potential customers to maximize your Google search results.
+For restaurants, there are generally two different keyword gropings; broad and niche specific.

 Broad Restaurant Keywords